 Below you will find relevant resources.
 For further inquiries or to become a part of the East Sussex SEND CoP, please contact : firstname.lastname@example.org

 Supporting learners with special educational needs to succeed

-The iCan campaign has been developed to support 12-25-year olds who have SEND, and their parent carers & supporters, to develop confidence as they progress through education and into employment and enable them to become more independent as they transition into adulthood.
+The iCan campaign has been developed to support young people in Year 9 upwards, and their parents, carers and supporters, who have barriers to accessing mainstream careers events, such as students with special educational needs and disabilities (SEND), social, emotional or mental health issues, or other barriers.
+The event is designed to help young people develop confidence as they progress through education and into employment and enable them to become more independent as they transition into adulthood.

 As part of the iCan Campaign a series of posters have been created showcasing young people from East Sussex thriving either in education, local supported employment or full time / part time employment.
 Please download and print your own copies or email us if you would like support in accessing more materials.

 Are you interested in finding out more about careers?
 Watch the 2021 iCan virtual event below:

 Would you like to learn more about the options available to you post-16?
 Find out here: